dblspk/web-app/README.md

 * Produces no visible alteration in the text.
 * Can store a near-unlimited amount of data regardless of length of the cover text.
-* Can be used with software that does not support file transfer.
+* Can be used with software that does not support file transfers.
 * Reduces suspicion by not requiring the frequent transfer of large files during communication.

 ### Cons

 * Can be filtered or corrupted by software that does not support Unicode, or that attempts to format user input.
 * Extremely easy to detect.
-Any digital text can be checked for the possible presence of a message by pasting it into the decoder, or a text editor that displays non-printing characters.
+Any digital text can be checked for the possible presence of a message by pasting it into a decoder, or a text editor that displays non-printing characters.
 Large messages may create line breaks in some text fields.

-If you are serious about concealing your payload, you should use another form of steganography.
+__If you are serious about concealing your payload, you should use another form of steganography.__

 As with any method of communication, security is only as good as the encryption applied.
 This only provides a casual level of security through obscurity.